RY3IEZN/ALT_SCHOOL_CLOUD_ASSIGNMENTS/Exercise_1_Vagrant/README.md

 ifconfig
 ```

-With that you succefully finished setting up vagrant, set up a vm and also seen the network details of your vm.
+With that you have succefully finished setting up vagrant, set up a vm and also seen the network details of your vm.

+Enjoy!!!